 "RAND was an extraordinary place for me because they thought big thoughts.
 They actually like huge ideas.
 They wanted people who had an entrepreneurial inclination and had big ideas and wanted to change the world."

-Raynard Kington, President Grinnell College, former Deputy Director of NIH and RAND researcher
+Raynard Kington, Head of School, Phillips Academy Andover; RAND trustee; former Deputy Director of NIH and RAND researcher

 Equal Opportunity Employer: race/color/religion/sex/sexual orientation/gender identity/national origin/disability/vet